daking24/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory => Script that prints the absolute path name of the current working directory 1-listit => Script that displays the contents list of current directory 2-bring_me_home => Script that changes working dir to the home dir of user
+0-current_working_directory => Script that prints the absolute path name of the current working directory 1-listit => Script that displays the contents list of current directory 2-bring_me_home => Script that changes working dir to the home dir of user 3-listfiles => Script that displays current directory contents in long format